krizzdewizz/vscode-goto-last-edit-location/README.md

 - Windows: `%USERPROFILE%\.vscode\extensions`
 - Mac/Linux: `$HOME/.vscode/extensions`

-By pressing `F1` you should now see 'Goto last edit location' command.
+By pressing `F1` you should now see 'Goto last edit location' command in the drop down.

 ## Assign a shortcut
 Insert this into your `keybindings.json`: